renatosviana/agentic-kafka-reference-architecture/docs/architecture/overview.md

 ```
 ### Implementation note

 I intentionally keep a simple consumer-driven balance calc for clarity in the reference implementation.
-The Kafka Streams KTable is present to show the scalable pattern, and we will align GenAI enrichment to the KTable/changelog in a future iteration.
+The Kafka Streams KTable is present to show the scalable pattern, and I will align GenAI enrichment to the KTable/changelog in a future iteration.

 ## How it works (end-to-end flow)